marcin-derlukiewicz/blueprint-openapi/README.md

-This is a try to fork blueprint as a tool to generate server based on openapi3 spec
+# This is a try to fork blueprint as a tool to generate server based on openapi3 spec

+This project is currently in initial stage of development.
+Bellow follows original readme of blueprint project.

 <p align="right">